Sharp Inequalities between Total Variation and Hellinger Distances for Gaussian Mixtures: Applications

 \subsection{Entropic Characterization of Learning in TV}

-The characterization of minimax rates of estimation via metric entropy has been investigated by \citet{lecam1973convergence, birge1983approximation, birge1986estimating, yatracos1985rates, haussler1997mutual, yang1999information}.
-While minimax upper and lower bounds do not necessarily match in general, recent work by \citet{jia2023entropic} showed that estimating Gaussian mixture densities with bounded support under Hellinger distance admits an exact entropic characterization of the minimax rate, owing to the fact that $H^2(f_\pi, f_\eta) \asymp \mathrm{KL}(f_\pi \| f_\eta)$.
-Similarly, our result of Corollary~\ref{corollary:uniformTV} that relates total variation and Hellinger distances also implies such a characterization for the same problem under total variation, up to a $1-o(1)$ exponent in the rate.
+The characterization of minimax rates of estimation via metric entropy has been extensively studied \citep{lecam1973convergence, birge1983approximation, birge1986estimating, yatracos1985rates, haussler1997mutual, yang1999information}.
+While minimax upper and lower bounds do not necessarily match in general, recent work by \citet{jia2023entropic} showed that estimating Gaussian mixture densities with bounded support under the Hellinger distance admits an exact entropic characterization of the minimax rate, due to the fact that $H^2(f_\pi, f_\eta) \asymp \mathrm{KL}(f_\pi \| f_\eta)$.
+Similarly, our Corollary~\ref{corollary:uniformTV}, which relates the total variation and Hellinger distances, implies a corresponding characterization for the same problem under total variation, up to a $1-o(1)$ exponent in the rate.

 We first define the metric entropy of Gaussian location mixtures, and then state a result of \citet{jia2023entropic}. \begin{definition} Let $\mathcal{P}_{M,d}$ be the collection of $d$-dimensional Gaussian mixtures where the mixing distributions are supported on the $d$-dimensional cube $[-M, M]^d$.
 For a distribution class $\mathcal P \subseteq \mathcal P_{M,d}$, its (global) Hellinger covering number is defined by